HomeStories

 renaissance workshops durer self portrait

-Albrecht Dürer displayed his artistic acumen from an extremely young age, completing some of his first sketches and engravings at only eight years old.
-But it is this masterpiece that truly stands out against any other self-portrait that had been painted to date.
+German painter and printmaker Albrecht Dürer displayed his artistic acumen from an extremely young age, completing some of his first sketches and engravings at only eight years old.
+Over his career, Dürer created three self-portraits, but it is this masterpiece, painted in 1500, just before his 29th birthday, that truly stands out as the most personal and complex.

 1. Leonardo da Vinci, Mona Lisa